Consider, for a moment, the sweet pepper. No other plant demands so much, gives so little, yet keeps us coming back for more.

 - Grill your peppers hard, as in blackened.
 Every sort of pepper has a skin of a different thickness.
 Try to do this with thick skinned peppers if you can; a thin skin can be a bear to peel off unless it is good and charred.
 Some thick skinned peppers are bells, Hatch-style chiles, pimientos, and paprika chiles.
 Poblanos are pretty easy to roast, and jalapenos are OK, but their skins are pretty thin.

 - Steam the roasted peppers for a long time, in a paper bag.
 Take your time with this step.
 Walk away and do something else for a while.
 You’ll thank me.
 Nothing quite so fun as to be scalded with nuclear-hot pepper juice when you’re trying to peel them.

 - Don’t wash the peppers.
 You want all that pepper juice you can collect, and running the peppers under water will rob you of that.
 This is the secret to really, really good roasted peppers.

-For most of you it is not too late to rescue your peppers.
 Those of you in colder climates may be forced to choose which pepper’s charms most attract you, as you may not have space to save every one.
 And don’t be worried about the pepper dropping leaves in winter; it happens.
 Just keep it in a sunny spot, protect it from whiteflies, and keep it as warm as you can.
 It will repay you for your kindnesses next year.